A.I. Artificial Intelligence: Plot

-In the 22nd century, rising sea levels from global warming have wiped out coastal cities, reducing the world's population.
-Mecha humanoid robots, seemingly capable of complex thought but lacking in emotions, have been created.
+In the 22nd century, rising sea levels from global warming have wiped out coastal cities and altered the world's climate.
+With the human population in decline, advanced nations have created humanoid robots called mechas to fulfill various roles in society.

-In Madison, New Jersey, David, a prototype Mecha child capable of experiencing love, is given to Henry Swinton and his wife Monica, whose son Martin contracted a rare disease and has been placed in suspended animation.
-Monica initially feels uneasy with David, but eventually warms to him and activates his imprinting protocol, causing him to have an enduring, childlike love for her.
-David seeks to have Monica express the same love towards him, and also befriends Teddy, Martin's robotic teddy bear.
-Martin is unexpectedly cured of his disease and brought home.
-Martin becomes jealous of David and goads him to perform worrisome acts, such as cutting off the locks of Monica's hair while she is sleeping.
-At a pool party, one of Martin's friends pokes David with a knife, triggering his self-protection programming.
-David grabs onto Martin, and they both fall to the bottom of the pool, with David holding Martin tightly.
-Others jump in and save Martin before he drowns, and David is accused of being a danger to living people.
-Henry convinces Monica to return David to his creators to be destroyed, thinking that if David can love, he also can hate.
-On the way there, Monica has a change of heart and spares David from destruction by leaving him in the woods.
-With Teddy as his only companion, David recalls The Adventures of Pinocchio and decides to find the Blue Fairy so that she may turn him into a real boy, which he believes will win back Monica's love.
+In Madison, New Jersey, David, an 11-year-old prototype mecha child capable of experiencing love, is given to Henry Swinton and his wife Monica, whose son Martin is in suspended animation after contracting a rare disease.
+Initially uncomfortable with David, Monica eventually warms to him and activates his imprinting protocol.
+Wanting her to love him in return, he befriends Teddy, Martin's old robotic teddy bear.

+After Martin is unexpectedly cured of his disease and brought home, he jealously goads David into cutting off a piece of Monica's hair.
+That night, David enters his adoptive parents' room, but as Monica turns over, the scissors accidentally poke her in the eye.
+While Henry attends to her wounds, Teddy picks up the lock of hair from the floor and places it in his pocket.
+During a pool party, one of Martin's friends pokes David with a knife, triggering his self-protection programming.
+David grabs Martin, causing both of them to fall into the pool.
+While Martin is rescued, David is accused of endangering others.

+Frightful of David's reactions and fearing for his family's safety, Henry convinces Monica to return David to his creators for destruction.
+En route, she instead spares David by abandoning him in the woods full of scrap metal and obsolete mechas; telling him to avoid people and find solace with his own kind.
+Now accompanied solely by Teddy, David recalls The Adventures of Pinocchio and decides to find the Blue Fairy to become human, which he believes will regain Monica's love.